DFRobot/DFRobot_ILI9488/README.md

 ## Feature

-Support different drawings in the screen, including point, line, circle, rectangle, triangle,rounded rectangle and some commands
+Support different drawings in the screen, including point, line, circle, rectangle, triangle,rounded rectangle and some commands.<br>
-Support English characters.
+Support English characters.<br>
-SPI: the redraw rate can reach to 10 frames per second when redrawed by ESP series controllers
+SPI: the redraw rate can reach to 10 frames per second when redrawed by ESP series controllers.<br>

 ## Installation